sakarie9/telegram-nga-preview-worker/README.md

    copy-paste whole line and wrangler will promot you to input the sercet

+4. Get NGA UID and CID

+   this step is needed if the default guest mode not work

+   get your nga `ngaPassportUid` and `ngaPassportCid` from cookie

+   fill uid and cid in the `wrangler.toml`

-4. Deploy
+5. Deploy

    `wrangler deploy`

-5. Active webhook
+6. Active webhook

    get the url of the worker in cloudflare dashboard and append `/registerWebhook` to the url.
 For example: `https://telegram-nga-preview.username.workers.dev/registerWebhook`

    open the url in a browser, you will see a 'Ok'

-6. Done
+7. Done

    now you can send the bot some link to see if it works